microconfig/microconfig/README.md

     server.port=8080
-    application.name=payments # better to get name from folder payments.booktimeoutInSec=900 # how long in min ?
+    application.name=payments # better to get name from folder payments.booktimeoutInMs=900000 # how long in min ?
     payments.system.retries=3
     consistency.validateConsistencyIntervalInMs=420000 # difficult to read. how long in min ?
 ```

-One more time - this approach is better because it doesn't contain duplication and make it easy to understand service's dependencies.
+Some problems stil here, but we removed duplication and made it easy to understand service's dependencies.

 You can override any properties from your dependencies.
 Let's override order's connection pool size.